heyhaiden/plantMonitor/README.md

 ### Board Setup

 1. The Feather Huzzah requires some additional setup when using it with the Arduino IDE.
 Visit the Adafruit site and [**download the SL driver**](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) in order to add via the Board Manager.
 Once connected, [**add the ESP8266WiFi library**](https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/readme.html) to make it easier to connect your board to the internet.
 2. Next add the [**PubSubClient library**](https://pubsubclient.knolleary.net/) to enable simple publish/subscribe messaging with a server that supports MQTT.
 There are a handful of example sketches here that may be helpful to work through.
+Either create your own test server or download [**MQTT Explorer**](http://mqtt-explorer.com/) in order to start publishing your own messages.
+A great lightweight (no-code) solution can also be found at [**Adafruit IO**](https://learn.adafruit.com/adafruit-io/mqtt-api).
 3. A **very** important note: you will be using sensitive information in your sketch once you connect to your Wifi and MQTT server. **DO NOT share these in your code**-- create a separate header file that is included in your main sketch.
 When uploading to Github, add it to a ```.gitignore``` file.
 ```
 // Wifi and MQTT